vitrivr/cottontaildb/README.md

 The [example repository](https://github.com/vitrivr/cottontaildb-examples) points to some simple examples as to how Cottontail DB can be used.

+##Citation
+We kindly ask you to refer to the following paper in publications mentioning or employing Cottontail DB:

+Ralph Gasser, Luca Rossetto, Silvan Heller, Heiko Schuldt. _Cottontail DB: An Open Source Database System for Multimedia Retrieval and Analysis._ In Proceedings of 28th ACM International Conference on Multimedia (ACM MM 2020), Seattle, USA, 2020

 ## Credits
 Cottontail DB is based on the ideas presented in the following papers: